-30. Michael Kors is the owner of all rights in and to the trademarks identified on Schedule "D" hereto, which are valid and registered on the Principal Register of the United

-States Patent and Trademark Office (collectively, the "Michael Kors Marks").
+31. Michael Kors is the owner of all rights in and to the trademarks identified on Schedule "D" hereto, which are valid and registered on the Principal Register of the United States Patent and Trademark Office (collectively, the "Michael Kors Marks").
 The Michael Kors Marks are used in conjunction with the manufacture and distribution of high-quality goods in the categories identified on Schedule "D." True and correct copies of the Certificates of Registration for the Michael Kors Marks are attached hereto as Composite Exhibit "3."

-31. The Michael Kors Marks have been used in interstate commerce to identify and distinguish high-quality luxury goods for an extended period and serve as symbols of Michael Kors' quality, reputation and goodwill.
+32. The Michael Kors Marks have been used in interstate commerce to identify and distinguish high-quality goods for an extended period and serve as symbols of Michael Kors' quality, reputation and goodwill.

-32. Further, Michael Kors expends substantial resources developing, advertising and otherwise promoting the Michael Kors Marks.
+33. The Michael Kors Marks are well-known and famous and have been for many years.
+Michael Kors expends substantial resources developing, advertising and otherwise promoting the Michael Kors Marks.
 The Michael Kors Marks qualify as famous marks as that term is used in 15 U.S.C. §1125(c)(1).

-33. Michael Kors extensively uses, advertises, and promotes the Michael Kors Marks in the United States in connection with the sale of high-quality goods.
-As a result, the Michael Kors Marks are among the most widely recognized trademarks in the United States, and the trademarks have achieved secondary meaning among consumers as identifiers of high-quality luxury goods.
+34. Michael Kors extensively uses, advertises, and promotes the Michael Kors Marks in the United States in connection with the sale of high-quality goods.
+As a result, the Michael Kors Marks are among the most widely recognized trademarks in the United States, and the trademarks have achieved secondary meaning among consumers as identifiers of high-quality goods.

-34. Michael Kors has carefully monitored and policed the use of the Michael Kors Marks and has never assigned or licensed the Michael Kors Marks to any Defendant in this matter.
+35. Michael Kors has carefully monitored and policed the use of the Michael Kors Marks and has never assigned or licensed the Michael Kors Marks to any Defendant in this matter.

-35. Genuine goods bearing and/or using the Michael Kors Marks are widely legitimately advertised and promoted by Michael Kors, its related companies, and unrelated third parties via the Internet.
+36. Genuine goods bearing and/or using the Michael Kors Marks are widely legitimately advertised and promoted by Michael Kors, its related companies, and unrelated third parties via the Internet.
 Visibility on the Internet, particularly via Internet search engines and social media platforms is important to Michael Kors' overall marketing and consumer education efforts.
 Thus, Michael Kors expends significant monetary and other resources on Internet marketing and consumer education regarding its products, including SEO, SEM, and social media strategies.
 Those strategies allow Michael Kors and its related companies to educate consumers fairly and legitimately about the value associated with the Michael Kors Marks and the goods sold thereunder.